 |

-BRITISH COLUMBIA: A referendum, held
+COLUMBIA: A referendum,

-with the province's 2005 elections,
+held with the province's 2005 elections,

-was about replacing the system of single-member electorates for the
+was about replacing the system of single-member

-Legislative Assembly (the only house in
+electorates for the Legislative Assembly (the only house in the Legislature)

-the Legislature) with a Hare-Clark system of proportional
+with a Hare-Clark

-representation with the single transferable vote, including countback
+single transferable vote, including countback

 for filling casual vacancies and Robson Rotation.
 (97%),